 I use rescued textiles, objects, drawings, text, and natural and digital materials to weave together a practice that explores themes of fragility, repair, sustainability, powerlessness and legacy.
-My works give voice and artistic solace to the silenced and overlooked in society: survivors, unknown poets, deceased mothers.
-Simple objects such as sticks, old wooden bowls and animal horns are wrapped, traced and given new memories.
+My works give voice and artistic solace to the silenced and overlooked in society: unknown poets, deceased mothers, old clothes.
+Simple objects such as sticks and animal horns are given new life.
 I champion the humble and the frayed, and free the discarded remnants of a throw-away world.

 Used textiles–rescued from becoming landfill–are often a deeply poetic starting point.
 The ragged strength of these worn fabrics forms the basis for large-scale installations, collage, drawings, objects and social practice.
 Cloth and thread as metaphor is a recurring motif.
 Thread becomes line and cloth becomes paint.